 Where better to learn about nature, animals, farming, and environmental concerns than here at Stony Kill Farm?
 Our Mission is to teach children and their families about our rich agricultural heritage, to learn more about the farm to table movement and the environmental challenges we face.
 Students will engage in activity and inquiry based programs that will foster a better understanding of our mission and the importance of being good stewards of our planet.
 We offer programs for elementary through middle school children.
 We have also worked with Girl & Boy Scouts Troops of all ages, pre-schools, and can accommodate children with disabilities.

-Our most popular educational experience is Operation Explore, which is open to all schools groups, grades k-6.
+Our most popular educational experience is Operation Explore, which is open to all schools groups, grades preK – 7.
 The activities are tailored to the age of your group.
 Modules, described below, focus on different elements of our rich agricultural, historical and environmental programs that are conducted year- round.
 Bring a snack and/or your lunch and have a picnic outdoors or indoors.
 Please call our Program Director at 845-831-3800 to make a reservation for your school group.

-MODULES:There are 4 modules that we offer.
-For a half-day program you pick 2, and for a full-day program you attend all 4.
+MODULES: For a half-day program you pick 2, and for a full-day program you attend all 4.

+Our barn classroom seats up to 65 comfortably during the winter months and we have ample space on our picnic tables in the field for our sunny days.
 Call or email us to schedule your field trip to Stony Kill Farm today!